Why a GIC?

 Floating or variable-rate GICs

-This is when your GIC saving is linked to the financial institution’s prime rate.
+A floating guaranteed investment certificate is when your GIC saving is linked to the financial institution’s prime rate.
 So if that rate goes up, you make more money.
 However, the opposite is also true.

 Market- or equity-linked GICs

-Foreign Exchange GICs
+Foreign exchange GICs

 Disadvantages of GICs